yixiaoyx/lazytube2.0/README.md

 - Wait a few seconds for the camera to start; if nothing happens, hit `Reload`;

 **New feature:**
-- If you manually pauses the video, it stays paused, i.e. your leaving and returning to seat will not toggle the video on;
+- If you manually pause the video, it stays paused, i.e. your leaving and returning to seat will not toggle the video on;
 - Try laughing wholeheartedly towards the camera ...
 It knows whether you are truly happy or not :)